4 Mobile Design Hacks for Squarespace

 Alternatively, you can use the flip-side of this trick by using lots of spacers to create tons of space on mobile.
 The only issue with this is that it’s not exactly opposite, because using lots of spacers will show on desktop and mobile.
 But it’s still good to know, and can be a really effective technique.

 Problem: It tackles a similar same problem as above: too much spacing, or not enough spacing.
-Though in this case it’s spacing between the top and bottom of sections, unfortunately it doesn’t apply to inside sections in-between elements like spacers do.
+Though in this case it’s spacing between the top and bottom of sections.

 Solved: Use the section height settings to adjust the size of sections on mobile.

 The section height settings generally add padding to the top of bottom of a section.
 This can look great on desktop, but sometimes it’s way too much padding on mobile.
 If this is the case, then reduce the section height settings which will reduce it on mobile and desktop.
-Then, you can fake padding by putting a spacer in the top and bottom of the section.
-This works because spacers do not show (at all!) on mobile on 7.1 websites.
-So wherever you put a spacer on desktop it will disappear on mobile.
+If you are still using Classic Editor, you can fake padding by putting a spacer in the top and bottom of the section because spacers do not show in 7.1 so wherever you put a spacer on desktop it will disappear on mobile.
+If you are using Fluid Engine, just position your blocks a bit further down on the grid to leave some extra space - easy!

 Example: